JonHertzig/practice-leadership-handbook/assent.rst

 The believable vision
 =====================

 You are asking for people's assent.
 The vision you want them to believe in is a complex thing.
-It includes statements of fact, ways of looking at things, values, things that will need to be done, ways of doing things, commitments and hidden implications.
+It includes statements of fact, ways of looking at things, values, things that will need to be done, ways of doing things, commitments, and hidden implications.
 That's quite a lot.

 Your first task is to present your vision believably, so that other people can believe in it too.

 Where careful and sincere thinkers go wrong
 -------------------------------------------

 If you are a careful and sincere thinker, that means you'll want to do your best to ensure that its presentation is accompanied by a maximum of support: rationale, evidence, study, experience.
-You will want it to be nailed-down, bullet-proof, water-tight.
+You will want it to be nailed-down, bulletproof, watertight.
 You'll do this partly out of desire to show respect for your audience, but also because you want it to be believed.

 You want to make it so that no reasonable person could refuse the force of your logic.